iamnovichek/catering/README.md

 ### Creating migrations

-Create model in myapp/models.py, than:
+Create a model in myapp/models.py, than:

 ```bash
   python manage.py makemigrations